 Colostomy and ileostomy closures - a surgical ordeal for my wife

 Surgical interventions sometimes become essential to correct certain medical conditions.
-This gives relief to the patient and most of the times he or she improves and comes back to his normal life.
-Unfortunately in some cases complications take place and then further medical actions become necessary to save the life of the patient.
-This case history is pertaining to my wife and is a story consisting of a series of operations and in fact during that ordeal I learned a great bit of things related to that medical condition and the follow up actions.
-Subsequently, I thought to bring these experiences in black and white for the readers interested in medical case histories and may be some colostomy patients may also get some valuable information from this article.
+This gives relief to the patient and most of the times he or she gets improvements and comes back to normal life.
+Unfortunately, in some cases, complications take place and then further surgical medical actions become necessary to save the life of the patient.
+This case history is pertaining to my wife and is a story consisting of a series of operations and in fact during that ordeal I learnt a great deal of things related to that medical condition and the follow up actions.
+Subsequently, I thought to bring these experiences in black and white for the readers interested in medical case histories and may be some colostomy patients might also get some valuable information from this article.
 This would also help those people in understanding the complexities of colostomy and colostomy closures who have interest in medical and health related articles.

 The need for first surgery

-My wife was having a problem of backpain and irregular menstruation and on medical examination we were told that some small tumour was building up in the uterus and was responsible for these symtoms.
+My wife was having a problem of back pain and irregular menstruation and on medical examination we were told that some small tumour was building up in the uterus and was responsible for these symptoms.
 The doctor told that if it increases in the size than it may require surgical procedure to remove it.
 This was in the year 2003 and soon we forget about this and she was living with that tumour whatever size it was.
-Time was flowing like that and in March, 2004 when we were staying in a guest house in Delhi for a short visit she suddenly started heavy bleeding and later we came to know that actually the tumour was well enlarged and had bursted and started to bleed on that day.
-It was really a scary as well as an emergency situation and I took her to the nearest hospital and they put him on saline, glucose and then some routine test and finally started to supply her blood to compensate for loss of blood.
+Time was flowing like that and in March, 2004 when we were staying in a guest house in Delhi for a short visit she suddenly started heavy bleeding and later we came to know that actually the tumour had enlarged in size and had bursted and started to bleed on that day.
+It was really a scary as well as an emergency situation and I took her to the nearest hospital and they put him on saline, glucose and then some routine tests and finally started to supply her blood to compensate for loss of blood.
 It took some time for the bleeding to stop and once her condition became stable they advised us to go for removal of the uterus (hysterectomy) along with the enlarged tumour.
 As there was no other alternative we simply nodded for it.

 The first surgery - hysterectomy

-Just a few days after the patient came to a stable condition by continuously giving blood and other liquids intaravenously, we were told about the hysterectomy operation.
+Just a few days after the patient came to a stable condition by continuously giving blood and other liquids intravenously, we were told that the hysterectomy operation would be taken up.
 The operation was carried out in March, 2004.
-During the operation the surgeon removed the uterus and associated parts with much care.
+During the operation the surgeon removed the uterus, ovaries, and associated parts with much care.
 It was an open surgery and the lower abdomen was slit open to make place for working of the surgeon and removal of the uterus as well as the parts of the burst tumour.
 Anyway, operation was completed and patient was first kept in ICU and then shifted to the room for complete recovery.

 Post hysterectomy coplications